min69u/Reforestation/README.md

-## In the news a courtroom artist was arrested today, I'm not surprised, he always seemed sketchy.
+## A man got hit in the head with a can of Coke, but he was alright because it was a soft drink.